jlpscampos/Blocking_Index2d/README.md

 This implementation is a 2 dimensional addaptation of the algorithm presented by [Barnes et al., (2012)](https://link.springer.com/article/10.1007/s00382-011-1243-6), to detect atmospheric blockings structures in two atmospheric fields, **Potential Temperature at Dynamical Tropopause**, [Pelly & Hoskins, (2012)](https://journals.ametsoc.org/view/journals/atsc/60/5/1520-0469_2003_060_0743_anpob_2.0.co_2.xml), [Berrisford et al., (2007)](https://journals.ametsoc.org/view/journals/atsc/64/8/jas3984.1.xml) and **Geopotential Height in the Middle Troposphere**, [Tibaldi & Molteni, (1990)](https://onlinelibrary.wiley.com/doi/abs/10.1034/j.1600-0870.1990.t01-2-00003.x).

+The fortran routines presented here were used to assess atmospheric blockings in the master dissertation of [Campos, J.L.P.S., 2014](https://www.iag.usp.br/pos/meteorologia/portugues/dissertacoestestes/inter-rela%C3%A7%C3%A3o-entre-temperatura-da-superf%C3%ADcie-do-mar-e-eve).

 ## How to run ##

 * (1) Before runnning you need to set up with input/output directories and begin and end dates in the file **config.fortran.txt** in folder *pwd/config/*